Finding the right figure

 Secondly, the more protection you buy – known as the policy’s ‘sum insured’ – the bigger the premium will be.

-So while you need to have enough, you definitely don’t want too much.
+People can often over or underestimate what they need, and while you should always have enough, you definitely don’t want too much.

 Our calculator helps you work out how much life insurance you need, taking into account your mortgage and other debts alongside existing life cover and any death-in-service benefits you may have through work.